Shabnum7/Shabnum7/README.md

 ## About Me

-- 🌱 I’m currently learning DSA and JavaScript.
+- 🌱 I’m currently learning DSA and ReactJs.
 - 📫 How to reach me: sha48672@gmail.com

 ## My Interests